 - 1. classes in as any subjects as is feasible from the six subject groups depending on the needs of the individual student - 2. participation in the PSHE programme - 3. participation in special events such as International Days and study visits - 11) International Baccalaureate Diploma Programme languages - 1. we endeavour to offer each student tuition in the literature of their native language.
-Languages currently offered are: - 1.
+Languages currently offered subject to teacher availability are: - 1.
 HL & SL: English, German, Italian, Russian, French - 2.
-SL only: Albanian, Chinese, Dutch , French, Japanese, Norwegian, Polish, Portuguese, Russian, Serbian, Spanish, Swedish, , Ukrainian, Danish, Greek, Latvian, Bulgarian, Korean - 2.
+SL only: Albanian, Chinese, Dutch , French, Japanese, Norwegian, Polish, Portuguese, Russian, Serbian, Spanish, Swedish, Ukrainian, Danish, Greek, Latvian, Bulgarian, Korean - 2.
 We review the provision of modern foreign languages in relation to demand.
 Languages currently offered are: - 1.
 Language & Literature HL & SL: English (This can replace Literature for native or fluent English speakers) - 2.
 B HL & SL: English, French, German, Spanish, Mandarin Chinese B - 3. ab initio SL: Mandarin Chinese, Spanish, German - 3.
 From the start of the course teachers identify students who need English language support.
-This is then provided in small group or one to one teaching.

-12) Students enrolled on the Pre-IB course will:

-1. have classes in the core subjects of English language, Maths, Science and Humanities course
+This is then provided in small group or one to one teaching. - 12) Students enrolled on the Pre-IB course will: - 1. have classes in the core subjects of English language, Maths, Science and Humanities course - 2. have classes in World Literature and the Arts e.g. Visual Arts, Drama and Music